deathworlders/online/content/books/deathworlders/chapter-80-brought-low.md

 It was from Daar.

 `Hey fren, can I visit?`
-`I need some wind ‘tween my ears!’
+`I need some wind ‘tween my ears!`

 He always wrote very precisely in his texts, so his misspellings were deliberate, to convey a bit of his accent.
 Just one of his many foibles.
 Adam told his phone to say yes, and went back to his stretching.
 The only real thing he had right now to keep his muscles in good shape was *really* intense electro-stimulation and some basic machine lifts down in the Dungeon.
 That...wasn’t ideal, to say the least, so keeping limber was critically important.